ucsd-ets/datahub-example-notebook/README.md

 # Instructions on Building a Custom Image for DataHub/DSMLP

 This guide is for advanced DSMLP users (both students and instructors) who want to add or modify applications on their working environment using a custom Docker container.

+For CUDA-enabled images, switch to the `cuda-10.1` [branch](https://github.com/ucsd-ets/datahub-example-notebook/tree/cuda10.1) for more information.

 ## Introduction